nickgartmann/nickgartmann.github.io/_posts/2013-02-17-PPaaS-potato-peeler-as-a-service.md

 <img src="http://upload.wikimedia.org/wikipedia/commons/thumb/f/f6/As_seen_on_TV.svg/220px-As_seen_on_TV.svg.png">
 </center>

-In high school, I used to stay up late at night watching infomercials while I did worked on homework.
+In high school, I used to stay up late at night watching infomercials while I worked on homework.
 I'd always think to myself:

 > Who would ever buy this shit?